 DRUGS AND ALCOHOL ON CAMPUS OR AS PART OF ANY COLLEGE ACTIVITY

 In compliance with the federal Drug-Free Schools and Communities Amendments Act, Pueblo Community College prohibits the unlawful manufacture, dispensation, possession, use, or distribution of a controlled substance (illicit drugs and alcohol) of any kind and in any amount, including marijuana.
-These prohibitions cover any individual’s actions which are part of any College activities, including those occurring while on College property or in the conduct of College business away from the campus.
+These prohibitions cover any individual’s actions which are part of any College activities, including those occurring while on college property or in the conduct of college business away from the campus.
 A student or employee who violates this policy will be subject to both criminal sanctions and College sanctions as described below.

 Any student or employee who is convicted of the unlawful manufacture, distribution, dispensation, possession, use/abuse of illicit drugs or alcohol is subject to criminal penalties under local, state, and federal law.
 Following is a non- exhaustive list of drug and alcohol sanctions, which may be amended by subsequent legislation.